khorsmann/vagrant-ansible-host/README.md

-# Vagrantfile for alpine with alpine 2.9.9
+# Vagrantfile for alpine with ansible 2.9.9